vintagevikas090/coding_with_c/README.md

 # coding_with_c
+I have placed all codes written by me in c programming language in my learning stage.
-codes written at the learning stage.
-It has code written for practice, course assignments, some simple projects etc.
+It contains the programs made by me for practice, course assignments, some simple projects etc.